OllieJones/index-wp-users-for-speed/README.md

 ## Changelog

+### 1.4.0

+Rework query for unions of multiple user roles to avoid a combinatorial explosion.

 ### 1.3.1

-Correct defect handling user queries with multi-role role_in() clauses.
+Correct defect when handling user queries with multi-role role_in() clauses.
+Props to @za12bt.

 ### 1.3.0